morpho-org/morpho-token/README.md

 # Morpho Token

-This repository contains the latest version of the Morpho protocol’s ERC-20 token, designed to enhance functionality, security, and compatibility within the Morpho ecosystem.
-This new version introduces upgradability and on-chain delegation features, allowing for greater flexibility and adaptability over time.
+This repository contains the latest version of the Morpho protocol’s ERC20 token, designed to enhance functionality, security, and compatibility within the Morpho ecosystem.
+This new version introduces upgradability and onchain delegation features, allowing for greater flexibility and adaptability over time.
 Additionally, it includes a wrapper contract to facilitate a seamless migration from the previous token version, enabling users to transition their assets with minimal friction.

 ## Upgradability